 Friend of the Sea is the leading international standard for producers of fish oil, fishmeal and Omega3 supplements.

-Friend of the Sea Omega-3 producers verify their suppliers are listed as approved and therefore implement sustainable fisheries practices.
-This way they can provide a third-party assurance to consumers worldwide.
+Friend of the Sea Omega3 producers verify their suppliers are listed as approved and therefore implement sustainable fishing practices.
+In this way they can provide a third-party assurance to consumers worldwide.

-USA, Scandinavia, Central Europe and Australia are the markets with the highest presence of Friend of the Sea labelled Omega-3 supplements.
-Antarctic krill, menhaden and the Peruvian anchovies’ fisheries and fleets are approved according to Friend of the Sea sustainability requirements.
+USA, Scandinavia, Central Europe and Australia are the markets with the highest presence of Friend of the Sea labelled Omega3 supplements.
+Antarctic krill, menhaden and Peruvian anchovy fisheries and fleets are approved according to Friend of the Sea sustainability requirements.

 Friend of the Sea criteria for sustainable nutraceutical products require:

-Recent studies have shown Benzophenone-3 (BP-3; Oxybenzone), an ingredient in sunscreen lotions and personal-care products that protects against the damaging effects of ultraviolet light, contributes to coral bleaching and reefs deformation, as it effects DNA and disrupts corals reproduction and growth.
-According to these studies, even small doses of Oxybenzone – about a drop in six-and-a-half Olympic swimming pools – damages coral.
+Recent studies have shown that Benzophenone-3 (BP-3; Oxybenzone), an ingredient in sunscreen lotions and personal care products, which protects against the damaging effects of ultraviolet light, contributes to the coral bleaching and reef strain, as it disrupts coral reproduction and growth.
+According to these studies, even small doses of Oxybenzone – about a drop in six and a half Olympic swimming pools – damage coral.

-In order to minimize the impact of sunscreens on the marine environment, Friend of the Sea has decided to award as Friend of the Sea certified those sunscreen products releasing less than 5% of their chemicals to the water after 80 minutes and thus validating the producers’ long-term commitment towards environmental sustainability.
+In order to minimise the impact of sunscreens on the marine environment, Friend of the Sea has decided to award as Friend of the Sea certified those sunscreen products releasing less than 20 percent of their chemicals to the water after 80 minutes and thus validating the producers’ long-term commitment towards environmental sustainability.

-Friend of the Sea criteria for sustainable UV-creams require:
+Friend of the Sea criteria for sustainable sunscreens require:

 Nutraceuticals or functional food supplements refer to products that are derived from plants.
 They contain biologically active phytochemicals or chemical compounds that have health-promoting, disease-preventing or medicinal properties.